A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Numerical study

 \subsection{Sioux-Falls network}

 In the Sioux-Falls network, the total travel times at the UE and SO solutions are 124,670 and 119,904, respectively.
 To test the performance of our approach, PBCD is executed with $\kappa = 10, 20, \ldots, 60$.
+Note that the selection of $\kappa$ in this context serves only to evaluate the proximity of the algorithm's solutions to the system optimum.
+It does not indicate that such a high number of tolled links is desirable or realistic in practice.
 The results are shown in Table \ref{tab:sf}, where the second row reports the R.E.D. corresponding to the solution obtained by Algorithm \ref{mainalg1}, and the third row reports the CPU time required for the algorithm to converge.
 From Table \ref{tab:sf}, we observe that the computational time required for convergence is under 2 minutes for all tested $\kappa$.
 A general trend is that the CPU time required to converge decreases with the increase of $\kappa$.
 When $\kappa = 30$ (out of 76), the R.E.D. is around 1\%, indicating that the solution is very close to the SO solution.
 We next compare the solutions obtained by PBCD with those given by several alternative algorithms that separate the choice of toll links from the determination of toll levels.
 These algorithms differ from each other only on how the toll link set is set.
 The goal here is to verify whether the proposed algorithm outperforms the popular heuristics in terms of identifying the most promising locations for levying tolls.

 The first alternative, referred to as PBCD' hereafter, simply takes the toll links identified by PBCD.
 All other algorithms utilize some heuristics (referred to as \textbf{H1}--\textbf{H4} hereafter) to determine the set of toll links.
 To describe them, let us first define $\tilde{\mathcal{A}} = \{a \in \mathcal{A}: v_{a}^{ue} > v_{a}^{so}\}$, i.e., the set of links on which the UE flow is higher than the SO flow. \begin{itemize} \item \textbf{H1} and \textbf{H2} \citep{harks2015computing} select links from $\tilde{\mathcal{A}}$ with the top $\kappa$ largest values of, respectively,